-A deep fondness for olive wood developed several years ago while we dwelt in the south of Spain, where we resided in a whitewashed stone farmhouse amid the olive groves of Andalucía.
+A deep fondness for olive wood developed several years ago in the south of Spain, where we resided in a whitewashed stone farmhouse amid the olive groves of Andalucía.
 Arid, rugged, and drenched in light, it was a landscape deeply alluring to my soul, stirring something ancient in my bones like a gypsy’s guttural song.
 Gazing towards the blue wedge of the Mediterranean in the distance, I felt expansive, open, and rooted to earth in a way that I never did beneath the clouded skies of England.
 Whether sitting on the wide, brick terrace sheltered by the grape arbor, or gazing out the kitchen window while I prepared our meals—looking out any portal of the house, for that matter—the eye encountered silvery green olive trees stitched across the land like a quilt.

 “Any direction one turns, the olives and accompanying almond trees flash and dance in the warm breeze, capturing the eye with graceful movement, and reminding me to stop and breathe as they silently generate tons of oxygen, their breath becoming mine,” I wrote in my journal.

 On my long rambles through the mountainous campo (countryside), passing amid the groves along a dusty track, I watched the ongoing harvest—an orchestration of workers, errant dogs, ladders, rakes, and nets stretched on the ground below the boughs.
 Just a few months later, the first new leaves and tiny, pinhead-sized, creamy buds of flowers appeared in mass profusion, signaling another cycle of life.
-At night in a cold house, the bones of old, cut trees fueled the wood stove and gave us heat, and I further appreciated yet one more of the olives’ many gifts.
+At night in a cold house, the bones of old, cut trees fueled the wood stove and gave us heat, and I further appreciated yet one more of the olives’ many gifts to mankind.

 “In an ancient land where countless others have dwelt before me, numberless and unrecorded journeys have transpired with the cyclical seasons of this place.
 Those of us in the New World seldom have the appreciation that ages have passed of ancestors working the earth, gathering harvests, tending the cooking fires, making love, burying their dead, and watching the stars.
 The whitewashed pueblo (village) in the valley below this house has been a settlement since Roman times, and there are even more ancient Phoenician tombs in the hills nearby.

-Not far from the village, just above the Rio de la Cueva, is a stand of olive trees with massive trunks thicker around than five or six men, twisted into spirals like the corkscrews of titans.
+Not far from here, just above the Rio de la Cueva, is a stand of olive trees with massive trunks thicker around than five or six men, twisted into spirals like the corkscrews of titans.
 Even in a land of old, gnarled olives, these venerable trees are remarkable for their age.
 I call them the Grove of Ancients, a wise and wordless council of beings so aged that I am humbled by their very existence.
-People have piled stones, sea shells, and small objects at their base, as if making offerings.
+People have piled stones, seashells, and small objects at their base, as if making offerings.
 Since discovering them, when I pass that way, I stop and scramble up the rocky slope to lay hands upon their roughly furrowed bark, immersed in their powerful energetic field, and imagine their silent stories that span the centuries.”

 Last year in Provence, while accompanying my partner to the Cannes Film Festival, my main splurge was in a charming little shop of local food stuffs—épiceries Provençal.
-There I purchased some herbes de Provence (a staple in my kitchen that never lasts long), a hinged-jar of fleur de sel (a gourmet French salt) infused with black truffle, a new shopping basket with leather handles (to replace the one purchased in Paris fifteen years previous), and a beautiful mortar and pestle carved from local olive wood.
+There I purchased some herbes de Provence (a staple in my kitchen that never lasts long), a hinged-jar of fleur de sel (a gourmet French salt) infused with black truffle, a woven market basket with leather handles (to replace the one purchased in Paris fifteen years previous), and a beautiful mortar and pestle carved from local olive wood.
 The trip to Cannes was my first return to Provence in many years, and I went with the quiet hope of finding a traditional, ceramic, Provençal mortar and pestle (a unique style and shape).
 Yet I was so taken with the beauty of the bois d’olivier (olive wood), along with the shopkeeper’s insistence that for daily, regular use I want a wood mortar, not the less durable ceramic which can chip, that I happily discarded my original intent.

 Which brings me back to the stainless steel ladle and how it falls short.

-In a week, I will be arriving on the Côte d’Azur, returning with my mate to the yearly film market and festival in Cannes.
+In a week, I will be arriving on the Côte d’Azur, returning with my partner to the yearly film market and festival in Cannes.
 Though I don’t recall seeing such a thing last year as I wandered through the various shops around town, this trip I will be scouting for a ladle carved from local bois d’olivier.
 It would be the perfect sort of memento, offering practical delight and beauty for years and years to come.

-As I have wished before, gentle reader, here’s hoping that you possess a few special objects or tools that deliver a simple pleasure when using them—offering something more than mere functionality, and inviting you to mindfully appreciate the moment, however briefly.
+As I have wished before, gentle reader, here’s hoping that you possess a few special objects or tools that deliver a simple pleasure when using them—offering something more than mere functionality, while inviting you to mindfully appreciate the moment, however briefly.
 Part of the beauty of natural, handmade objects is that often they can stitch us to something larger, whether that is the artisan’s life and energy, a certain place, or the elemental material itself from whence the thing came—like the munificent olive tree.

-To root down in seemingly harsh environs, to find the nourishment and water one needs, to be integral to a landscape and the web of interconnected relationship, to quietly shimmer with gnarled and unique beauty, to generate fruit to give away year after year—may we humans learn a thing or two from l’olivier.
+To root down in seemingly harsh environs, to find the nourishment and water one needs, to be integral to a landscape and the web of interconnected relationship, to quietly shimmer with knotted and unique beauty, to generate fruit to give away year after year—may we humans learn a thing or two from l’olivier.